Prakashjadhav1994/Personal-Lib---AI-ML-NLP-CV/Explaining Transformers Logic.md

 * Each layer includes multiple attention heads.
 * Each head performs an independent attention calculation.
-* Heads focus on different aspects of the input, enabling the model to capture complex relationships.
+* Heads focus on different input aspects, enabling the model to capture complex relationships.
 * The combined outputs from all heads are merged and passed to the next layer.

 ---